 Unless you have a big travel budget, you will probably end up camping in Iceland at least a few times.
 But before you pitch your tent, be sure to know the rules.

 So, in a nutshell, if there’s no sign and the land isn’t being used to grow crops, you can camp for a single night before you need to move on.
 You'll need to get permission from the landowner if you plan to camp near a private home or farm, stay for longer than one night, pitch more than three tents, or use camper vans or trailers outside organized campsites.
 It's also important that you don’t just drive your car off-road, as you can damage the fragile environment.

-If you are camping in Iceland, it’s important that you respect both the environment and people – don’t camp on somebody’s land or within sight of somebody’s house.
-There are plenty of gorgeous wild camping spots dotted across the country and, of course, there are also designated camping spots where you can often stay for free during low season.
+If you are camping in Iceland, it’s important that you respect both the environment and the people.
+Though wild camping is generally not permitted, there are plenty of gorgeous wild camping spots dotted across the country and, of course, there are also designated camping spots where you can often stay for free during low season.

 If you can afford it, a campervan is by the far the best way to explore Iceland.
 With a campervan, you can sleep soundly even if the weather turns.
 We strongly recommend downloading the free offline maps app, maps.me, to ensure you don’t get lost while on the road.